We have rebranded! How the rebrand is helping Studio Clvr grow

 But that’s not enough.
 What’s the plan for the next 10 years?
 Will the business be worth anything?
 So the Studio Clvr product map has been carefully designed to build value into the business, with the core products as follows:

-- Clever website packages that focus specifically on making it easier for our clients to operate a business online;
+- Web design packages with a laser focus on making it easier for our clients to operate and grow a business online;

-- Pay-as-you-go services for an hour or a day so we can still provide that ongoing strategic support and hands-on design work when our clients need it, but with no need for quoting on small jobs;
+- Pay-as-you-go web design & development so we can still provide that ongoing strategic support and hands-on design work when our clients need it, but with no need for quoting on small jobs;

-- The Clever Up Program — moving away from complex marketing retainers where we were previously consumed by work that would be cheaper for our clients to manage in-house, to advisory retainers better suited to my expertise, where I act as an external Chief Marketing Officer to ensure in-house marketing is effective and building value for the businesses we work with.
+- Virtual Chief Marketing Officer — moving away from complex marketing retainers where we were previously consumed by work that would be cheaper for our clients to manage in-house, to advisory retainers better suited to my expertise, where I act as an external Chief Marketing Officer to ensure in-house marketing is effective and building value for the businesses we work with.

 I’ve had fun tying the product names into the clever brand identity, and the new Studio Clvr business name has given me a lot to work with for a fun brand image, a brand strategy that aligns with my mission and a more accessible brand story.